Objective

 import Theme from '../styles/themes/dark/theme';

-1. Render the Button widget, and pass a property of theme with a value of your imported theme file:
+with a value of your imported theme file:

 w(Button, {